Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

 After annealing, the $a$-Si:H samples presented in this work show a decoupling between $n_0$ and $c_{ex}$ not observed in $a$-Si, despite the strong correlation in the as-prepared state.
-The TLS density $n_0$ decreases upon annealing (solid to dashed black lines in Fig.~\ref{figure3}), while the excess specific heat $T^3$ term $c_{ex}$ increases (solid to dashed red lines in Fig.~\ref{figure3}).
-This brings into question the simple explanation of $c_{ex}$ as being directly due to the structures that give rise to TLS.
+The TLS density, $n_0$, decreases (solid to dashed black lines in Fig.~\ref{figure3}), while the excess specific heat $T^3$ term, $c_{ex}$, increases (solid to dashed red lines in Fig.~\ref{figure3}), despite both showing the same minimum in the highest atomic density films grown at 370 \degree C. This brings into question the simple explanation of $c_{ex}$ as being directly due to the structures that give rise to TLS.
 Instead, we propose that $c_{ex}$ is caused by low density regions, which give rise to the vibrational states detailed by Nakhmanson and Drabold~\cite{Nakhmanson2000,Nakhmanson2000a}.
-In these models, low energy vibrational states are found to occur in lower structural order regions that would accommodate TLS, but are only coincidental.
-Annealing causes H to diffuse away from clustered regions and into deep potential wells, creating more stable bonds due to atomic rearrangement, such as isolated Si--H and H$_2$.
-This process decreases the TLS themselves, but does not eliminate the underlying structural defects that caused them (nanovoids or concomitant strained regions), thereby still allowing for the modes responsible for $c_{ex}$.
-The increase in $c_{ex}$ upon annealing is likely also associated with the same H diffusion process, causing a softening of the local modes that lead to $c_{ex}$, which are localized in lower structural order regions. \\
+In these models, low energy vibrational states are found to occur in lower structural order regions that also accommodate TLS.
+Annealing-induced H redistribution decreases the TLS, by eliminating/reducing weak Si--Si bonds, but does not eliminate the underlying structural defects that caused the TLS (nanovoids or concomitant strained regions).
+The increase in $c_{ex}$ upon annealing is likely also associated with the same H diffusion process, causing a softening of the local modes localized in lower structural order regions.